wonch002/Data-Science-Projects-/README.md

 # School-Data-Science-Projects-
-This repository displays work that I've completed for class (related to data science).
+This repository displays Data Science work that I've completed.

+To view each project, select the HTML file.